x-tag/core/README.md

     $ bower install  // installs component dependencies

 Tests

-	Jasmine tests via grunt are not working yet, please open test/index.html to see if everything passes.
+	Jasmine tests via grunt are not working yet, please open test/index.html in your browser to see if everything passes.

+Build

+	$ grunt build

+	// See ./dist/ directory for the build library that can be used in your project